-Keywords can be very important for SEO and marketing online; not just on your own website, but on your album and track pages on the DSP's.
-If you want to be found in the search results, this is an essential thing to fill out with the most relevant (and popular) keywords as possible.
+Keywords can be very important for SEO and marketing online.
+Adding these keywords and key phrases to both your own website as well as your album and track pages on the DSP's will help you to be found in the search results.
+It is essential that you include the most relevant (and popular) keywords.
 You should even go a step further to find key word niches that have high search volume, but low amount of competitors using the keyword.
-Look into KEI scores for keywords and phrases to find keywords that have lots of search traffic, but have low amount of competing pages using the key phrase.
+Look into KEI scores for keywords and phrases to find keywords that have lots of search traffic, but have low amount of competing pages that are using the key phrase.
 There are tools out there to research these things.
 Also try using your main keywords in your video titles, Soundcloud titles, and all descriptions.

 If you want to set an exclusive promo period on a particular shop, edit the release and scroll to the bottom of the release-level editor and you'll see a section for setting your exclusive period.
 Choose one shop from the drop down menu.
 Then set the date you would like the exclusive period to start and end.

-The following information pertains to meta-data found on a track.
+The following information relates to meta-data found on a track.

 It is important that you include all artist names separately as a Main Artist or Featured Artist (or remixer).
 There is a separate field for Remixer and Featured artists.
 If it is an artist duo act (i.e. Dodge & Fuski), enter their name exactly as it should appear; example "Dodge & Fuski".
 However if these two people are separate producers or artist, and not a group, make sure you enter their names as separate artists when you add them to your track.

 Put the plain track title and no other information.